brvkenspawn/brvkenspawn/README.md

-usually using BLUUDUD // two time // elliot .
+usually using BLUUDUD // two time // elliot // 118o8 // Pr3ttyprincess .

+if i tart to distance from you, especially if you're a close friend, i'm probably scared to talk 2 you / cuddle :P

 18+ DNI . i am uncomfortable with older ages than me interacting.
 Basic DNI   .

 i have trouble blocking / hiding people.
 Proud creator of ship name "Bubblepopeletric"(song) for Poppy x vee, name made some where in  2024, forgot the exact date!